-Whether or not residents will get lower electricity rates would depend on the contract their community negotiates.
-If not, residents can opt out of the program.
-While municipal aggregation has been delivering savings to communities in the short term, long-term savings are not guaranteed.
+Whether or not residents get lower electricity rates depends on the contract their community negotiates.
+If not, residents can exit the program.
+Always check to make sure the community power deal does not charge an exit fee.
+Most don’t.

 What Happens If I'm Already Enrolled With an Alternative Electricity Supplier?

 So far, most communities have separated out individuals who are already under contract with an alternative supplier.
 It’s wise to check with local officials to learn what the process will be.
 The rate you’re offered through municipal aggregation may be better than what your current supplier is offering you.
 If you switch, however, you may have to pay an exit fee.

 If I'm a Hourly Pricing or Power Smart Pricing Customer, Will I Be Able to Stay With the Program if I Opt for Municipal Aggregation?

 ComEd’s Hourly Pricing and Ameren’s Power Smart Pricing programs allow customers to pay hourly market electricity prices, rather than the utilities’ fixed rates.
 Consumers who can shift high-energy usage activities like laundry or running the dishwasher to off-peak hours, benefit the most.
 In fact, participants have lowered the supply portion of their power bills by an average of 15 percent.